-How To Bet on an NHL Playoff Series
+How to Bet on an NHL Playoff Series

-Betting on the NHL playoffs is the most popular form of NHL betting, and its an exciting way to add some extra entertainment to your playoff viewing experience.
+Betting on the NHL playoffs is the most popular form of online NHL betting, and its an exciting way to add some extra entertainment to your playoff viewing experience.
 It’s also extremely popular amongst expert sports bettors, or “sharps.”

-Many season sports handicappers firmly believe that the NHL is the most accessible sport to make money on, as tracking individual players and teams closely, can give you a tremendous edge over the competition, especially in the playoffs.
+Many season sports handicappers firmly believe that the NHL is the most accessible sport to make money on, as tracking individual players and teams closely can give you a tremendous edge over the competition, especially in the playoffs.
 Further, its common belief that the NHL offers the best lines, as sportsbook’s oddsmakers often spend the majority of their time creating lines for the more popular North American Leagues, like the NBA, NFL, and MLB.

-The Zig Zag Theory:
+The Zig Zag Theory

 Any discussion of playoff betting strategy has to involve the “Zig-Zag Theory.”
 In essence, the “Zig-Zag Theory” is one that advocates betting on the team that just lost a game, as they are more likely than not to rebound and win the following game, at odds lopsided in favor of the bettor.
 The theory stipulates that past results easily influence most “squares,” and they quickly lose sight of the bigger picture and wider context of the playoffs.

-Momentum is quite fluid, according to this theory, and it is directly related to the strength of a team’s the performance of the previous game.
+Momentum is quite fluid, according to this theory, and it is directly related to the strength of a team’s performance of the previous game.
 The fear of elimination motivates teams, and the focus and desperation bore out of this fear often produce performances much stronger than in the previous game.

 This theory is especially critical in regards to betting on the NHL Playoffs, and their 2-2-1-1 structure.
 In the NHL, home ice does not equip a team with that significant of an advantage, especially in comparison to a league like the NBA.
-Should the home team win game 1, the lower seeded underdog team will win game 2 over 33% of the time.
+Should the home team win Game 1, the lower seeded underdog team will win Game 2 over 33% of the time.

-Compound this with the fact that should the favorited home team win game 1, the majority of bets will go towards to the favorite sweeping the first two games at home.
+Compound this with the fact that should the favorited home team win Game 1, the majority of bets will go towards to the favorite sweeping the first two games at home.
 This gives those betting on the underdog great odds most of the time, especially on an outcome that occurs roughly one out of every three times.

 All of this being said, we don’t recommend putting too stock in the Zig-Zag theory on its own; it’s not a catchall for how to be a successful bettor in the springtime.
 It must be put in proper context, with a whole host of other factors; when it comes to sports betting, there’s never an easy, obvious answer.
 Success in sports betting always take some degree of hard work and knowledge.

-Zig-Zag Theory and its Caveats:
+Zig-Zag Theory and Its Caveats